Wellucher/mapping-between-cloud-standards/README.md

 # mapping-between-cloud-standards

+Contributor: Yuchen Wong, Chen Yan, Shengfang zhai, Yuqin Qiu.

+File Describtion:

-The texts of control items extracted from the original standard file: standards/ .
+	-The texts of control items extracted from the original standard file: standards/ .

-The control item mappings between processed pairwise standards: mappings/ .
+	-The control item mappings between processed pairwise standards: mappings/ .

-Example of grouping training and test sets for experiments: examples/ (to be updated after publication).
+	-Example of grouping training and test sets for experiments: examples/ (to be updated after publication).

+ 	-The detail process of data preprocessing is shown in file: data_preprocessing.md .

-The original standards are list as follows:
+The Original Standards are list as follows:

 Standard Name   |   Website    |    File Format